 The most common circumstances are:

-change of child’s name by an unmarried mother whose child was registered with the father's surname;
+change of child’s name by an unmarried mother whose child was registered with the father's surname

-a person actually changed his name some years ago and now wishes to formalise the change;
+a person actually changed his name some years ago and now wishes to formalise the change

-someone simply does not like his name.
+someone simply does not like their name

 Who can make a deed poll?

-To change the name of someone below the age of 16 the deed poll must be executed by a person or persons with parental responsibility for the minor and all those with parental responsibility for the minor must consent to the change of name.
+To change the name of someone below the age of 16 the document must be executed by a person with parental responsibility for the minor, and all those with parental responsibility for the minor must consent to the change of name.

 Restrictions on names

-include a number or symbol;
+include a number or a symbol

-- Include punctuation marks (although you can have a hyphen to link forenames or surnames and an apostrophe in the case of surnames like O'Brien);
+include punctuation marks (although you can have a hyphen to link forenames or surnames and an apostrophe in the case of surnames like O'Brien)

-are considered vulgar, offensive or blasphemous;
+are considered vulgar, offensive or blasphemous

-- may result in others believing you have a conferred or inherited honour, title or rank, for example, a change of first name to Sir, Lord, Laird, Lady, Prince, Princess, Baron, Baroness, Count, Countess, General, Colonel;
+may result in others believing you have a conferred or inherited honour, title or rank, for example, a change of first name to Sir, Lord, Laird, Lady, Prince, Princess, Baron, Baroness, Count, Countess, General, Colonel

-- do not include at least one forename and one surname.
+do not include at least one forename and one surname

 Registering a deed poll